vermavarun/coding/LeetCode/readme.md

 1) Try BruteForce
 2) Try Sorting
-3) Use Stacks if there is increasing or decreasing order.
+3) Use Stacks
+   1) if there is increasing or decreasing order.
+4) Use Dictionary
+   1) if you want to count.
+5) Use HashSet
+   1) if you want to check if already present.

 <hr/>